TaftersS/vpxinstaller/Readme.md

 This project provides setup instructions for VPX Standalone on Steam Deck.
 The included script performs the following installation steps automatically, and generates a Konsole launcher for vpxtool which can be added to Steam.
-To use the script, simply download and execute it.
+To use the script, simply download and execute it in desktop mode.

 [Visual Pinball X](https://github.com/vpinball/vpinball/):
 - Download the linux-x64 release [package](https://github.com/vpinball/vpinball/releases).